openeventdata/PLOVER/README.md

    inter-coder agreement— hence "verifiable"—on the coding categories, and that can be consistently implemented, across all categories, in automated systems.
 These are defined in much greater detail than they were in WEIS and CAMEO.
+Details
 -  The CAMEO 01 and 02 categories dealing with comments have been eliminated.
 -  A new category has been added for criminal behavior.
+-  The WEIS/CAMEO YIELD category has been split into verbal (CONCEDE) and material (RETREAT) components.
 -  A "context" field is available, along with standard values, to handle contexts such as disease, natural disaster, elections, parliamentary processes and cyber-security.
 -  The complexity of substate actor codes has been limited, and the allowable substate modifiers have been substantially simplified.
--  Standard optional fields have been defined for some categories, and the "target" is optional in some categories.
+-  Standard optional fields have been defined for some categories -- in particular a "mode" field which can provide much of the 3- and 4-digit detail found in CAMEO -- and the "target" is optional in some categories.
 -  In the near future, we are hoping to make available a large corpus of "gold standard records" for validation purposes: these will include